mziyabo/argocd-trivy-extension/README.md

 ### Helm

-Use this values.yaml file to install the extension using Helm:
+To install the UI extension with the [Argo CD Helm chart](https://artifacthub.io/packages/helm/argo/argo-cd) add the following to the values file:

 ```yaml
 server: